George Gulas: Professional wrestling career

 In 1978, Gulas formed a tag team with Bobby Eaton known as the "Jet Set".
 The duo won the NWA Mid-America Tag Team Championship twice before separating in 1979.

-In August 1979, Gulas unsuccessfully challenged NWA World Heavyweight Champion Harley Race; during the match, Race reportedly undersold Gulas' punches and chops, prompting Gulas to yell "Daddy says sell!"
+In August 1979, Gulas unsuccessfully challenged NWA World Heavyweight Champion Harley Race; during the match, Race reportedly undersold Gulas' punches and chops, prompting Gulas to yell "Daddy said sell!"
 Gulas won the NWA Mid-America Tag Team Championship once more with Ken Lucas in late 1979, then reformed the Jet Set with Eaton to win the title for a third time in early 1980.
 Gulas won the title twice more with Rocky Brewer later that year, marking a total of 12 reigns as NWA Mid-America Tag Team Champion.
 Between 1978 and 1980, Gulas won the NWA World Six-Man Tag Team Championship a further six times.

 Gulas ceased wrestling regularly in 1980.
 The following year, NWA Mid-America folded.
 In 1982, Gulas and his former tag team partner Tojo Yamamoto opened a takeaway restaurant in Nashville, Tennessee selling Greek and "Oriental" dishes.

 In the late-2000s, Gulas appeared with the Tennessee-based promotion NWA Main Event as a referee and commissioner.
 In 2010 and 2011, Gulas promoted a handful of professional wrestling events in Tennessee under the banner "Gulas Old School Wrestling", including a Nick Gulas Memorial Show in January 2011.

+Gulas made a one-off return to the ring on November 17, 2023 with the Southern Wrestling Federation in Tullahoma, Tennessee.
+In his first match in over 40 years, Gulas teamed with Cousin Condry, Goth Knight, Mama Hannah, and Rock Dawg to defeat Diamond, Kaos, Mikey Dunn, Sharp Dressed Man Lawrence, and Zakk Austin.

 Legacy

 Despite being considered a well-educated and polite person, Gulas was regarded as a wrestler who was pushed far beyond that which his in-ring capabilities or appearance justified.
 Tim Dills described him as "a mess" and "less than graceful" in the ring and as "tall and thin and not very muscular" in appearance.
 Wrestler Jerry Lawler described Gulas as a "a very bad wrestler" and as "a tall, skinny, gangly guy", while wrestler Harley Race described him as looking like "a human milk bottle" and as being "very, very limited" as a wrestler.
-He was known for his poorly executed chops.
+He was known for his poorly executed chops and punches.

 Gulas is held up as an example of nepotism in the professional wrestling industry.
 Nick Gulas' insistence on pushing Gulas despite poor audience figures was reportedly a contributing factor in Nick Gulas' business partner Jerry Jarrett electing to split from Gulas in 1977 and found his own company, the Continental Wrestling Association.
 Journalist Dave Meltzer referred to Gulas as "territory-killing".